Homeschool Outcomes – Hopes And Dreams

 Homeschooling in fear will cripple you, like it crippled me, and stop you discovering the richness of homeschooling and ultimately it will stop you giving your child a balanced education.

-Homeschooling In The Middle
+Homeschool Outcomes In The Middle

 I confess I was very influenced by the school model in my early days, even though I had years to prepare.
 It took me about three years with lots of ups and downs before I changed.